Tap-Payments/Card-Android/README.md

      }*     */

     fun onValidInput(isValid: String)
+    /**
-    /// Will be fired whenever the validity of the card data changes.
+     *  Will be fired whenever the validity of the card data changes.
-    /// - Parameter isValid: Will be true if the card data is valid and false otherwise.
+     *  Parameter isValid: Will be true if the card data is valid and false otherwise.
+     */

-    fun onError(error: String)
+    fun onError(error: String)=
+   /**
-  /// Will be fired whenever there is an error related to the card connectivity or apis
+     *  Will be fired whenever there is an error related to the card connectivity or apis
-    /// - Parameter data: includes a JSON format for the error description and error
+     *  Parameter data: includes a JSON format for the error description and error */

     fun onHeightChange(heightChange:String)
+   /**
- /// Will be fired whenever the card element changes its height for your convience
+     *  Will be fired whenever the card element changes its height for your convience
-    /// - Parameter height: The new needed height
+     *   Parameter height: The new needed height
+     */

 }